bennekrouf/cervo/README.md

 ## Todo
 - Unit test
-- Embeded sqlite for storing users
+- Embedded sqlite for storing users
 - Encapsulate express router to be able to add routes
 - Encapsulate mongoose API to be able to add entities
 - Add secured and non secured APIs
 - Redis plugin
+- Token auto-suges